-Autism Speaks Hails Ruling by Federal Judge Ordering Medicaid Coverage of ABA Treatment in Florida
+Autism Speaks Hails Ruling by Federal Judge Ordering Medicaid Coverage

 NEW YORK (March 26, 2012) -- Autism Speaks, the nation's largest autism science and advocacy organization and the leading voice on autism insurance reform, today hailed Friday’s decision by U.S. District Court Judge Joan Lenard ordering Florida’s Medicaid program to cover Applied Behavior Analysis (ABA) immediately, finding the treatment was medically necessary and not “experimental” as claimed by the state.
 The written order was issued today and applies to all Medicaid-eligible individuals under 21.